lehnberg/ml-intro/README.md

 ### Selecting an Algorithm
 There is a [myriad](https://en.wikipedia.org/wiki/Machine_learning#Approaches) of Machine Learning algorithms, everything from ever so popular Neural Networks to traditional linear regression algorithms like Gradient Descent.
 It's less important which algorithm you start with, what matters is that you begin the effort and can see how it performs against your dataset.
 Pick an algorithm that's simple enough for you to be able to implement fast, and then take it from there.
 ### Working with data
 The fewer features you have to drive a model that produces high accuracy, the better.
 Naturally, the more sample data you can obtain for these features, the better.
 In general, the availability of data tends to beat sophisiticated optimization algorithms.
-The first step once data is obtained will be to clean it, feature scale it, and mean normalise it, in order to imprve the performance.
+The first step once data is obtained will be to clean it, feature scale it, and mean normalise it, in order to improve performance.
 The data is then split into three distinct sets:

 1. **Training set**, used to build the model (60-80% of all data)